otrack/cloud-computing-infrastructures/spark/README.md

 Then, we refine our solution and solve the online problem, leveraging the streaming capabilities of Spark.
 In the last phase, we process the data this time taking into account the grid.

-All our code snippet below are in Python -- but one may adapt them it to Scala (or Java).
+All our code snippet below are in Python -- but you may adapt them with few modifications it to Scala (or Java).
 In addition, we use the command *spark-submit* to submit the job locally (using *--master local script.py*).

 ### 2.1.1 Phase 1